-Learn how to prepare your annual tax return yourself as there is a lot of misinformation and bad tax advice floating out there.
+Learn how to prepare your annual tax return yourself – there is a lot of misinformation and bad tax advice floating out there.

 Don’t wait any longer to apply for health insurance if you don’t have it already.
 Meeting monthly health insurance obligations are necessary and not impossible, You’ll see the benefits in the long run.
 Why pay thousands if you end up in the emergency room for a minor broken bone?
 The cost will save you significantly if you’re insured.

 Get quotes from different insurance companies.
 Searching for lower rates keeps more money in your pocket.
-Don’t forget to take daily steps maintaining a healthy weight by eating fruits and vegetables, exercising, avoiding excess alcohol, not smoking and even driving defensively.
-You’ll be grateful later when you realize you aren’t paying exorbitant medical bills.
+Don’t forget to take daily steps maintaining a healthy weight by eating better, exercising, avoiding excess alcohol and sweets, not smoking, and even driving defensively.
+You’ll be glad later when you realize you aren’t paying exorbitant medical bills.